navya-shajan/navya-shajan.github.io/README.md

 Following features are present in the app:

-search movie via name (full name of part of a name if possible) present search results in a list (if there are more then one was found) present different types of movie data - picture, description, rating, year and so on.
+search movie via name (full name of part of a name if possible).

+present search results in a list (if there are more then one was found).

+present different types of movie data - picture, description, rating, year and so on.